 Very rare 7" 45rpm single sided metal acetate for Adge's fifth single - with a white EmiDisc label; the title and artist appears typed along with the date, 22.6.67, and the play speed (45).
 This date perhaps confirms the theory that the track was recorded in the May/June recording session.
 The handwriting on the label '1st version - no atmosphere' is a note by producer Bob Barratt.

-This is an unusual and unique copy of the 'All Over Mendip' single.
+This is an unusual and unique 'factory Sample' copy of the 'All Over Mendip' single.

-It came from the personal collection of Bob Barratt - Adge's record producer and close friend - and is known as a Demonstration (or promotional) record - produced for distribution to radio stations etc.
+It came from the personal collection of Bob Barratt - Adge's record producer and close friend.

 Bob's handwriting can be seen on the sleeve giving the record title and his own collection reference number.